-Military spouse and family benefits, like free healthcare, cheap groceries and free recreation are some of the best parts about military life.
+Military spouse and family benefits, like free healthcare, cheap groceries and free recreation are some of the best parts of military life.
 Check out our military spouse and family benefits 101 for everything you need to know about them.

 Your family center can help with relocation information, employment opportunities in the local area, personal financial education, information about local resources and services, personal skills-building classes, deployment planning assistance, volunteer opportunities or placement assistance when your service member leaves the military and assistance with crisis situations.
 These services are free.

 Legal aid.
 Most installations have a legal office where you can get free legal advice and services.